igorT/rfcs/text/0000-requeest-state-service.md

 Using these  we can reimplement the current `isSaving` method on `DS.Model`

-The subscription mechanism is deliberately somewhat klunky in anticipation of eventually replacing it with an automatic tracked properties solution.
+The subscription mechanism is deliberately somewhat klunky in anticipation of replacing it with an automatic tracked properties solution.

 ```
 DS.Model.extend({